geopm/geopm/service/docs/source/GEOPM_CXX_MAN_Helper.3.rst

 *
   ``pid_to_uid()``:
-  Query for the user id assoiciated with the process id.
+  Query for the user id associated with the process id.
   Convert the *pid* process id into the *uid* user id.

 *
   ``pid_to_gid()``:
-  Query for the group id assoiciated with the process id.
+  Query for the group id associated with the process id.
   Convert the *pid* process id into the *gid* group id.

 See Also